Anomaly Video Games

 AS I SEE IT

 Anomaly video games are quickly becoming one of my favorite types of video games.
 I love searching for anomalies and getting scared in the process.
-The tension tends to never let up and something is bound to happen at any second.
-Some have stories that unfold as you explore and discover anomalies and I tend to like these best.
+The tension never lets up and something is bound to happen at any second.
+Some stories unfold as you explore and discover anomalies and I tend to like these best.
 However, I enjoyed every game featured on this list.

 SUGGEST A GAME

-Please suggest Anomaly Video Games you think I should check out.
-If I like the suggested video game, I may write a featured article or add the game to one of my featured lists.
+Please suggest Anomalous Video Games that we should check out.
+We may write a featured article or add the video game to one of my featured lists if we enjoy it.
 Suggestions are greatly appreciated.

 Indie video game developers should sign up for our free marketing services.
 Qualifying indie video games will get an article similar to this one.